 Kimball Bend Campground is located on Whitney Lake off the main channel of the Brazos River in Central Texas.
 The campground offers 34 50 amp campsites.

 Boating, fishing, swimming, canoeing and kayaking are popular activities on the river and downstream at Whitney Lake.
 Anglers can fish for a variety of bass, crappie and catfish.
 Visitors enjoy hiking the Chisholm Trail, a historic route followed by upwards of ten million cattle as they traveled northbound from southern Texas to Kansas and adjacent destinations between 1867 and the 1880s.
 It crosses through the campground and past several historic structures.

 This year-round campground offers 34 sites with water and electric hookups.
 Amenities include flush toilets, showers, drinking water, a dump station and boat ramp.

 The 12.5 mile Hopewell Trail is nearby.
 It allows hiking, mountain biking, and horseback riding.
-Visitors can choose to travel north on the trail to Kimball Bend Park, or south to Lakeside Village and Powelldale Mountain.
+Visitors can travel south to Lakeside Village and Powelldale Mountain.